 Did i miss something? i didn't notice anything weird for you to have done that, i

 found it really bothersome.
 I hate it when a person justs completely destroys the plot within

 just a few seconds by making a joke they thought it would be funny.

 Now just a few little things that aren't related to the plot...

 1st, was the Dark forces's HQ background image a goddamn solar panel??
 Like wtf is that background?

 2nd, Please, JUST GET A BETTER PROGRAM TO MAKE COMICS.
 Paint.net, whatever, just anything else as long as it's not ms paint or something really old and outdated like that.
 Stop making those terrible speech bubbles, you can just add text with filters instead.

 1. When Crypto met Emperor Solitude and he told him his struggles, he figures to use him as a new member for the Dark Force.
 So, it's like a 50/50 answer to both your questions and will be answered in the new edition of the Dark Force Intro.

 2. Crypto is after his dad ONLY.
-The REST of the Dark Force is after the Resistant Current.
-Now, later on throughout the chapter, he joins the Resistant Current.
+The REST of the Dark Force is after the Resistance.
+Now, later on throughout the chapter, he joins the Resistance.
 I'll also explain Mr. Shadow's relationship with Solitude.